We go through times in our lives when we are laughing, often.

 There are, of course, many types of laughter.
 Cataloging them is not the mission of this church, but there are many ways to learn how to laugh.

-Have you ever, in the sexual act, ever burst out with a guttural and deep, irrepressible long laugh?
+Have you ever, in a moment of joy, ever burst out with a guttural and deep, irrepressible long laugh?
 A deep celebration of how improbable what you are experiencing?
 Upon an epiphany, have you laughed as a castaway whose boat finally reaches shore, with civilization in sight?

 Are you laughing like that?
 Often?

-If you aren’t you have perhaps not paid enough attention to the sacred curve.
+If you aren’t then maybe you have potential to chart higher in the curve.